Stmol/vkphotos/README.md

 Developed by **Yury Smidovich**.

-I'm independent iOS and backend developer.
-Feel free to [contact me](https://t.me/Deviant).

-I will be glad to collaboration.
-Or you can [hire me](https://www.linkedin.com/in/yury-smidovich-339710103/).

 ## License

 VK Photos is available under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more info.